Mohamad Anas Haitham Soueid: Case proceedings

 At an October 28 hearing before U.S. District Judge Claude M. Hilton, Soueid pled not guilty.
 Hilton set the trial date at March 5, 2012 and reversed the magistrate judge's decision, ordering that Soueid be detained until the trial.
 At the hearing, prosecutor Fitzpatrick presented more detailed evidence to suggest that Soueid was a high-level operative, stating that the prosecution had "tread lightly" on presenting evidence at the detention hearing the week earlier because much of it came from a confidential source paid by the FBI whom the prosecution did not wish to endanger more.
 In a brief, Fitzpatrick described Soueid as wanting to retaliate against the two people who sued him and Syrian Embassy officials in a civil suit.
 Fitzpatrick stated that five days after Soueid had returned from the trip to Syria, Soueid had taken the confidential source to a Lorton, Virginia shooting range and asked the source if he had ever killed anyone.
 According to prosecutors, "the two reportedly agreed to stick with Plan A, collecting and delivering information about Syrian dissidents in the United States, until they needed Plan B, taking hostile action."
 Prosecutors allege that Soueid told a foreign intelligence contact about the source's shooting skills after their meeting.
 Fitzpatrick stressed Soueid's recent acquisition of a Syrian passport, stating that Soueid was "extension of the government of Syria" and "clearly has designs to flee".
 Defense attorney Faraj argued that the government's claims were exaggerated.
-Faraj stated that the weapons found at Soueid's home reflected that Soueid was a long-time member of the National Rifle Association who frequented shooting ranges and hunted with his twin sons, and the overseas intelligence contact was merely a friend of Soueid's.
+Faraj stated that the weapons found at Soueid's home reflected that Soueid was a long-time member of the National Rifle Association of America who frequented shooting ranges and hunted with his twin sons, and the overseas intelligence contact was merely a friend of Soueid's.
 Faraj stated that Soueid's Syrian passport reflected "home pride".
 Reuters reported that Soueid was dressed in a green prison jumpsuit for the hearing and "bowed his head after the judge's decision, running his hands through his hair", mouthing "it's OK" and giving a "thumbs up" gesture to his family members as he was led from the courtroom.
 CNN reported that after the hearing Faraj stated that "he is considering whether to appeal Soueid's continued detention to the Fourth Circuit Court of Appeals", although "he acknowledged such appeals are rarely successful".